yonivoi96/natservers/README.md

 In the project I've created a setting for deploying a cluster of 3 servers (using terraform) that will serve as nats-servers and make sure that the connection between them can be established.

+## Requirements

+Before you begin, ensure you have the following:

+* Python 3: You'll need Python 3 installed on your system to run the testing script.

+* Terraform: Make sure you have Terraform installed on your machine.

+* AWS Access Key and Secret Key: Configure your AWS access_key and secret_key to authenticate with your AWS account.

+* Python Libraries: Install the required Python libraries listed in the `requirements.txt` file by running the following command:

+      pip3 install -r requirements.txt

 ## Components

 ### Main.tf